xTaeko/TaekosBlog/content/post/20210512_UnityShortCuts/index.md

 In this case you can switch between these tools.
 With each of them you can manipulate the object by dragging an arrow or something else around.
 This is really quick and it can be useful to quickly switch between the Move and Rotation Tool for example.
 Especially if you're not a real fan of the combination tool, where you can do everything at the same time.

 These tools have a really easy shortcut.
 You just need to remember one key and then you can find out any tool.
-Great right?
+Great, right?
-The Shortcuts are as followed:
+The Shortcuts are as follows:

 | Tool          | Shortcut-Key  |
 | ----          | ----          |